oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * all elements required by the profile "Generic CSAF".
   * `/document/notes` with at least one item which has a `category` of `description`, `details`, `general` or `summary`
     > Reasoning: Without at least one note item which contains information about response to the event referred to this doesn't provide any useful information.
-  * `/document/references`
+  * `/document/references` with at least one item which has a `category` of `external`
-    > This SHOULD be used to refer to one or more documents or websites which provides more details about the incident.
-The `category` for such references SHOULD be `external`.
+    > The intended use for this field is to refer to one or more documents or websites which provides more details about the incident.
 * The value of `/document/category` SHALL be `security_incident_response`.

 ## 4.3 Profile 3: Informational Advisory